North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - South Carolina has combined with its opponents to score more than 58.5 points in two games this season.

-- The combined points per game average of the two teams, 57.7, is 0.8 points fewer than Thursday's over/under.

-- This contest's over/under is 2.6 points greater than the 55.9 these two squads combine to surrender per game this season.
+- These two squads combine to allow 55.9 points per game, 2.6 fewer than this contest's over/under.

-- Tar Heels games this season feature an average total of 66.7 points, a number 8.2 points higher than Thursday's over/under.
+- The average total in Tar Heels games this season is 66.7, 8.2 points more than Thursday's over/under of 58.5.

-- In 2021, games involving the Gamecocks have averaged a total of 49.5 points, nine fewer than this game's set over/under.
+- The 49.5 PPG average total in Gamecocks games this season is 9.0 points fewer than this game's over/under.

 North Carolina Stats and Trends

-- In North Carolina's 12 games this season, it has five wins against the spread.

-- The Tar Heels have covered the spread twice this season when favored by 9 points or more (in five chances).
+- This season, the Tar Heels have just two against the spread wins in five games as a favorite of 9 points or more.

-- North Carolina's games this year have gone over the point total seven times in 12 opportunities (58.3%).

-- When North Carolina scores more than 24.3 points, it is 5-4 against the spread and 6-3 overall.
+- When North Carolina puts up more than 24.3 points, it is 5-4 against the spread and 6-3 overall.

-- North Carolina is 5-6 against the spread and 6-5 overall when the team piles up over 357.1 yards.
+- North Carolina is 5-6 against the spread and 6-5 overall when the team totals more than 357.1 yards.

-- This year, the Tar Heels have 14 turnovers, 10 fewer than the Gamecocks have takeaways (24).
+- The Tar Heels have turned the ball over 14 times this season, 10 fewer than the Gamecocks have forced (24).

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.